SeaGL/organization/.github/ISSUE_TEMPLATE/finance-reimbursement-request.md

 # Request information

 Name:
 Date of purchase/expenditure:
 Description:
 Reimbursement amount:
-Where the receipt is (e.g. "such-and-such a folder in Google Drive/Nextcloud"; please redact sensitive info)
+Where the receipt is (e.g. "such-and-such a folder in Google Drive/Nextcloud"; please redact sensitive info):

 - [ ] I've added a label for my committee in addition to the "Finance" label.
 If you don't have GitHub permissions to do this, leave this box unchecked.